We offer a variety of food service programs to students throughout the school day. See below for information on all of our programs.

 Pre-K for All Meals

 Participating pre-K programs offer students nutritious breakfast, lunch and afterschool meals each day.
 Meal service is a way for learning and social interaction by serving meals 'family style' to Pre-K programs.
-Per state rules, chocolate milk or raisin bran cereal are not on the menu.
-Juice is available once per week.

 The Living for the Young Family through Education (LYFE) program offers student parents and their children child care, academic guidance, and social advocacy.
 The program also provides infants, toddlers, and their student parent’s healthy, age-specific menus.
 The menus align with the New York State Child and Adult Care Food Program Guidelines.
 For more information, and a list of locations, visit the LYFE website.

-Applying for Garden to Café
+Applying for Farm to School

 - An established vegetable and/or herb school garden, community garden, or urban farm.